Note: 2018-2019 academic year includes Fall 2018, Spring 2019, and Summer 2019

 Students are strongly advised to always exhaust federal aid before applying for private loans.
 Students that do not submit a FAFSA and apply for a private loan, must complete Alternative Loan Counseling (below).

-The Department of Education (ED) provided detailed guidance regarding the Privacy and Technical Assistance Center (PTAC) on the sharing of Free Application for Federal Student Aid (FAFSA) data.
+Any other requests to share FAFSA data, even with signed consent, cannot be honored, in accordance with the Department of Education's Privacy and Technical Assistance Center (PTAC) guidance regarding the sharing of Free Application for Federal Student Aid (FAFSA) data.

-Students that need to release their financial aid award eligibility or other FAFSA data to a private organization must use the following methods:
+Students that need to release their financial aid award eligibility or other FAFSA data to a private organization that is not for a scholarship or tribal purpose must use the following methods:

 Educational Testing Service (ETS) offers a limited number of GRE Fee Reduction Certificates.
 Please email us at firstname.lastname@example.org to request that we review your account to determine if you qualify for the fee reduction certificate.
 If you are eligible, we will print your certificate and notify you via your Buffalo State email address to pick up the certificate at our office in Moot Hall 230.
 You must bring photo identification to pick up the certificate.
 If you are not eligible, we will notify you via email.